Dynamic DNS Service configured for freedns.afraid.org tries tup date dyndns instead

 DynDNS services that support HTTP update.

 #8 Updated by Ian Cartwright almost 7 years ago

 I'm not looking at the config file at all.
 I'm using the FreeNAS GUI and not getting the expected results.
 Are you saying that the GUI generates the config file properly and that inadyn-mt has a bug where it doesn't follow the config file when it comes to freedns.afraid.org?

 #11 Updated by Ian Cartwright almost 7 years ago

 Well, I figured it out.
 It looks like freedns.afraid.org is "special" and doesn't take the "standard" fields presented in the GUI.
 I can document this if desired.
 I definitely wouldn't say that this "Behaves correctly" using the FreeNAS GUI and documentation.
 Maybe removing freedns.afraid.org from the drop down list would be an alternative.

-#14 Updated by Ian Cartwright almost 6 years ago
+#14 Updated by Ian Cartwright over 6 years ago

 Here's where I spelled out what I did to make it work: https://forums.freenas.org/index.php?threads/dynamic-dns-and-freeedns-afraid-org.24455/#post-151746

 See attachment for it looks like in the GUI (note: not my actual hashes).